Eclipse-IoT/Robotic-Courier-Network/README.md

-# RCN - Robot Currier Network
+# RCN - Robot Courier Network

 Doing the walk so you don't have too.